OokTech/TW5-SingleExecutable/readme.md

+Everything has moved to a new repo https://github.com/OokTech/TW5-BobEXE/releases

+Everything new will be there.

+The old readme is below

+---

 # This a version of tiddlywiki using the Bob plugin

 It is packaged as a single executable so you don't need to install anything to